Should VCs be investing in beauty brands?

 Q3 2017 US VC report: Exit options dwindle while late-stage dealmaking reaches new heights

-In the last two years, Unilever has acquired Carver Korea for $2.7 billion.
-Estee Lauder acquired Too Faced Cosmetics for $1.45 billion.
+In the last two years, Unilever acquired Carver Korea for $2.7 billion.
+Estee Lauder purchased Too Faced Cosmetics for $1.45 billion.
 CVC Capital Brands bought PDC Brands for $1.43 billion.
 L’Oreal purchased a trio of skincare brands for $1.3 billion, and also IT Cosmetics for $1.2 billion.
 E.l.f.
 Beauty did an IPO.

 Venture capitalists didn’t invest in any of these beauty businesses.
 They also skipped Urban Decay, Living Proof, Tarte, Bluemercury, Hourglass, Becca Cosmetics, DevaCurl, Paula’s Choice, ESPA — all beauty brands that have recently sold for hundreds of millions.